-Chuck Sanders - three-time Builder of the Year for one of the Nature Coast's largest builders for the last decade - serves as president of SanderSon Bay Fine Homes.
+Chuck Sanders - three-time Builder of the Year for one of the Nature Coast's largest builders for the last decade - served as president of SanderSon Bay Fine Homes.

 The company was established by Chuck and his late father and mentor, Jim Sanders, the developer of the region's first master-planned community.